fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 propagate to all authoritative nameserver instances.
 TTLkey is the TTL of the DNSKEY RRset.

-The new ZSK can be used when it becomes ready at Trdy:
+Event 2: The new ZSK can be used when it becomes ready at Trdy.

     Trdy = Tpub + Ipub.

 At this point the zone can be changed again.

-The zone is signed with the new ZSK and RRSIGs from the inoperable ZSK can be removed.
+Event 3: At some later time, the zone is signed with the new ZSK.
+At this point RRSIGs from the inoperable ZSK can be removed.
 The inoperable ZSK MUST be retained in the DNSKEY RRset.

-The inoperable ZSK can be removed after the retire interval (Iret), given by:
+Event 4: The inoperable ZSK can be removed after the retire interval (Iret).

     Iret = Dsgn + Dprp + TTLsig